tilaa-cloud/tilaa-setup/README.md

 ## Usage

-This action can be used to sign in on the tilaa-cloud api.
-This will make the Tilaa cli tool available in github actions.
+This action can be used to sign in on the Tilaa-cloud API.
+This will make the Tilaa commandline tool available in GitHub Actions.
 The tool allows you to interact with our platform, like you can do local.

-We recommend to use secrets to pass you tilaa username and password to make sure you do not expose them to the world.
+We recommend to use secrets to pass you Tilaa username and password to make sure you do not expose them to the world.

 ```yaml